 There are other long-distance trains in Spain: Alvia, Avant, Altaria, Trenhotel, Celta and others.

 And then we have the MD (Media Distancia) – very common to see.
 As the name so clearly dictates, these trains cover medium distances, usually within the same regions, but sometimes crossing regional borders as well.
 It is often affordable to travel with Media Distance trains.
-A trip from, say, Seville to Córdoba will set you back around 10€.
+A trip from, say, Seville to Córdoba will only set you back around 10€.

 Light rail and metros